bhishanpdl/Project_Fraud_Detection/README_detailed.md

 ![](reports/figures/positive_correlations_with_target.png)

 Sometimes we see collinearity between two features.
-If two features are collinear, they have high correlation corefficient between.
+If two features are collinear, they have high correlation coefficient between.
 If one feature increases another feature also increases and model will have difficulty which feature feature causes the changes in Target variable.
 If any two features are highly correlated (eg. r > 0.9) one the feature may be dropped from the dataset.
 Then there is a question which feature to keep and which feature to drop.
 We look at the correlation both features with the Target and keep the feature having larger correlation.
 The correlation plot among the PCA transformed variables V1-V28 is given below.
 This shows there is not much collinearity among the features.
 ![](reports/figures/correlation_matrix_balanced.png)